rplant8/documentchain/doc/developer-notes.md

  */
 bool function(int arg1, const char *arg2)
 ```
-A complete list of `@xxx` commands can be found at http://www.stack.nl/~dimitri/doxygen/manual/commands.html.
 As Doxygen recognizes the comments by the delimiters (`/**` and `*/` in this case), you don't
 *need* to provide any commands for a comment to be valid; just a description text is fine.